robric/wiki-contrail-controller/OpenContrail-Internal-Services.md

 * Write: Register, first register, first being active(aka master election recipe).
 A callback is invoked if it is active.
 All other instances of schema transformer are passive and stuck at callback.
 Once the active one is down, one of the passive will be woken up by callback.
 Only the active schema transformer connects to local IF-MAP server on port 8443.

 #### Cassandra
-* Read: On startup to rebuild internal state from previous run
+* Read: On startup to rebuild internal state from previous run.
+Ongoing reads of objects on message updates.
 * Write: Data associated with User and System objects that are specific to schema transformer and that need to survive restarts

 #### Collector